Negro National League (1920–1931): Founding

-The new league was the first African-American baseball circuit to achieve stability and last more than one season.
-At first the league operated mainly in midwestern cities, ranging from Kansas City in the west to Pittsburgh in the east; in 1924 it expanded into the south, adding franchises in Birmingham, Alabama, and Memphis, Tennessee.
+The new league became the first African American baseball circuit to achieve lasting stability and operate successfully for more than one season.
+In its early years, the league was primarily based in Midwestern cities, stretching from Kansas City in the west to Pittsburgh in the east.
+By 1924, the NNL expanded into the South, adding teams in Birmingham, Alabama, and Memphis, Tennessee.

 Competition

-The two most important east coast clubs, the Hilldale Club of Darby, Pennsylvania, and the Bacharach Giants of Atlantic City, were affiliated with the NNL as associate clubs from 1920 to 1922, but did not compete for the championship.
-In 1923 they and four other eastern teams formed the Eastern Colored League (ECL) and raided the NNL for many of its top players, including John Henry Lloyd, Biz Mackey, George Scales, George Carr, and Clint Thomas, and signing Oscar Charleston, and Rube Curry in 1924.
-The war between the two leagues came to an end in 1924, when they agreed to respect each other's contracts and arranged for the Colored World Series between their champions.
+The two most important East Coast clubs, the Hilldale Club of Darby, Pennsylvania, and the Bacharach Giants of Atlantic City, were affiliated with the NNL as associate teams from 1920 to 1922, but they did not compete for the league championship.
+In 1923, these teams joined four other eastern teams to form the Eastern Colored League (ECL).
+This new league attracted many of the NNL's top players, including John Henry Lloyd, Biz Mackey, George Scales, George Carr, and Clint Thomas, while also signing Oscar Charleston and Rube Curry in 1924.
+The rivalry between the two leagues ended in 1924 when both agreed to honor each other's contracts and established the Colored World Series between their champions.